techidaily/site-review-topics/source/_posts/in-2024-how-to-fix-my-oppo-reno-9a-location-is-wrong-drfone-by-drfone-virtual-android.md

 ![ispoofer shut down pic](https://images.wondershare.com/drfone/2020/2020/ispoofer-shut-down-pic-1.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/4DJKH1uY7P0?si=tCG66XVlbwSKoATj" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 All of them are the alternative ways of saying - ‘We are not available anymore’.
 But will iSpoofer be back in the year 2021?
 Can we expect to revive our Pokemon catching abilities with the iSpoofer update?
 Even if it comes back, will it be available for Android and iPhone users?
 If not - then do we have any other application that we can use for this purpose?
 To get answers to all these questions, you have to continue to read this space.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/kx-Pb0otJCs?si=Mvr49yQVesmJA8-O" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 1: Why Can’t I update iSpoofer?